-Christmas tree shopping can be challenging.
-With the wide variety of trees available, how do you find the best one for you?
+Choosing where to buy a Christmas tree can be challenging.
+With the wide variety of trees available, how do you find the best artificial Christmas tree for you?
 And what’s the difference between trees from big-box stores like Target or Home Depot, and specialty brands like Balsam Hill?

 To help answer your questions, we invited some home décor enthusiasts to compare and review Christmas trees.
-First, they picked a Balsam Hill artificial tree.
+First, they picked a Balsam Hill Christmas tree.
 Then they chose a big-box store tree of the same height and type.
+For this review, a Target Christmas tree and a Home Depot Christmas tree were reviewed.

 Casey Finn of The DIY Playbook reviewed 7.5’ pre-lit Balsam Fir trees from Balsam Hill and the big-box store, Target.
 Kierste Wade of Old Salt Farm compared a 7’ Frosted Balsam Fir tree from the same retail store with Balsam Hill’s 7.5′ Frosted BH Balsam Fir.
 Lastly, Kelly of Live Laugh Rowe did a Balsam Hill vs Home Depot review of 7.5’ Noble Fir trees.

-Read on for a summary of their opinions on Balsam Hill vs Target and Home Depot—who does better Christmas trees?
+Where is the best place to buy artificial Christmas trees, you ask?
+Read on for a summary of their opinions on Balsam Hill Christmas trees vs Target Christmas trees and Home Depot Christmas trees—who does it better?

 Realism of Foliage